siddh34/LearnGitPlusGithub/README.md

      ![1719924192022](images/1719924192022.png)
   4. Add title as `my first pr`
-  5. Make Sure to enable actions in forked repo
-  6. Click  **Create pull request** .
+  5. Click  **Create pull request** .
 You will automatically be navigated to your new pull request.
-  7. Wait about 20 seconds then refresh this page to see github action magic
+  6. Wait about 20 seconds then refresh this page to see github action magic
-  8. Then Merge the PR
+  7. Then Merge the PR

   ![1719934132100](images/1719934132100.png)

   ![1719934148503](images/1719934148503.png)

-  9. Once PR is merged readme will change
+  8. Once PR is merged readme will change